The seasonal homeschool shifts demand a shift in routine.

 This might have been my biggest learning curve about homeschool academics: learning to make stuff fun.
 It took me years to learn how to have fun.

-My motivation to incorporate play into my days may have been motivated by these reasons:
+Motivation to incorporate play into your homeschool day may be for these reasons:

 - The kids get bored of routine.